 Living in Jakarta

-Located on the northwest coast of Java, Jakarta is the country’s economic, cultural and political centre.
-The official metropolitan area, known as Jabodetabek (a name formed by combining the initial syllables of Jakarta, Bogor, Depok, Tangerang and Bekasi), is the second largest in the world, yet the metropolis’ suburbs still continue beyond it.
+Located on the northwest coast of Java island, Jakarta is the country’s economic, cultural and political center.
+The official metropolitan area, known as Jabodetabek (a name formed by combining the initial syllables of Jakarta, Bogor, Depok, Tangerang, and Bekasi), is the second-largest in the world, yet the metropolis’ suburbs continue beyond it.

 Jakarta is listed as a global city in the 2008 Globalization and World Cities Study Group and Network (GaWC) research.
-In 2011 the growth of the economy of Jakarta was ranked 17th among the world’s 200 largest cities, a jump from its 2007 ranking of 171.
-Jakarta has grown more rapidly than Kuala Lumpur, Beijing and Bangkok.
+In 2011, Jakarta was ranked 17th in the world’s largest cities, a jump from 171 in 2007.
+Jakarta has grown more rapidly than Kuala Lumpur, Beijing, and Bangkok.

-As one of the largest and most successful private universities in Indonesia, BINUS is proud to keep growing our network of learning partners to offer our students high-impact learning experiences.
-Do grab hold of such opportunities to gain a global experience, broader perspective, social understanding and culturally relevant skill sets.
-Come back and impact your fellow students to join other future study abroad programs.
+As one of the largest and most successful private universities in Indonesia, BINUS University strives to nurture our network of partnerships and to offer our students supportive learning experiences.
+Such opportunities are offered to gain global experience, broader perspective, social understanding, and cultural awareness.

 For more information about living in Jakarta, please visit our international office website.